This quick, easy recipe is a must for authentic Mexican cuisine!

 - 6 oz tomato sauce, or pureed fresh tomatoes (about ½ cup)

-- ¼ cup chipotle infused olive oil
+- ¼ cup chipotle infused olive oil, plain olive oil is fine

 - 3 garlic cloves, skins on